Skip to Content

 Submissions must include:

 • Letters of support from the nominator and seconder, both of which are CPS members, describing how the nominee meets the above criteria.
 One of these letters must be from outside the candidate’s institution.
 Maximum 3 pages.
 The letters should clearly demonstrate the impact th candidate’s research has had on child health.
+Please note that the committee relies heavily on the nomination letter to make their decision.

 Submit your nominations using the Submit Nomination button.